NanoComp/meep/doc/docs/Mode_Decomposition.md

 # Mode Decomposition

 Meep contains a feature to decompose arbitrary fields into a superposition of the harmonic modes of a given structure using the eigenmode solver [MPB](https://mpb.readthedocs.io).
 This section provides a description of the analytical as well as implementation details of this feature.
-A tutorial example is provided in [Tutorial/Mode Decomposition](Python_Tutorials/Mode_Decomposition/).
+Tutorial examples are provided in [Tutorial/Mode Decomposition](Python_Tutorials/Mode_Decomposition/).

 [TOC]